Symmetric Replay Training: Enhancing Sample Efficiency in Deep Reinforcement Learning for Combinatorial Optimization: Methodology

-The symmetric self-distillation loss function is derived as follows:
+The symmetric replay training involves maximum likelihood estimation of $\tau_{\rightarrow x}$ sampled from $p(\tau_{\rightarrow x}|x)$.
+The symmetric replay training loss function is derived as follows:

-Notably, we employ an iterative update procedure, whereby the model is updated to minimize the reinforcement learning loss $\mathcal{L}_{RL}$, and the self-distillation loss $\mathcal{L}_{SSD}$ in turn.
+The \ours{} loss function is formulated to maximize the log-likelihood of the symmetric trajectories.
+To adjust the scale of the loss function, we introduce a scaling coefficient.
+Roughly, $\alpha$ is set to make $\mathcal{L}_{\text{SRT}}$ 10 or 100 times smaller than $\mathcal{L}_{\text{RM}}$.
+Note that the high-reward samples are obtained by greedy rollout or selecting Top-$K$ samples in the mini-batch, and so on.

-Our symmetric self-distillation significantly benefits from additionally exploring confidence regions on the symmetric space for free.
-Moreover, since the symmetric action trajectory may have a significant edit distance\footnote{\textit{Edit distance} is a measure of similarity between two sequences of characters or symbols, defined as the minimum number of operations required to transform one sequence into the other, e.g., \textit{Hamming distance}.} from the original trajectory, we can explore regions that are likely to have high rewards but are far from the current regions.
+Our symmetric replay training significantly benefits from additionally exploring the high-rewarded regions on the symmetric space for free.
+Moreover, we can explore regions that are likely to have higher rewards but are far from the current regions, since the symmetric action trajectory may have a significant edit distance from the original trajectory.\footnote{\textit{Edit distance} is a measure of similarity between two sequences, defined as the minimum number of operations required to transform one sequence into the other, e.g., \textit{Hamming distance}.}

-For instance, the reversed TSP tour (i.e., flipped action sequence) has a vast edit distance from the original but is mapped to the same solution.